-It’s a light, crispy coconut cookie with extra flavor from toasted pecans, and both almond and vanilla extract.
+Potato Flake Cookies are light, crispy coconut cookies with extra flavor from toasted pecans, and both almond and vanilla extract.
 As written, the recipe makes a ton of cookies.
 You may want to halve or quarter it just to make sure you like it.
 I added notes on how much egg to use, if you do wish to scale it down.

 Crispy Potato Flake Cookies

 - 1 cup 4.5 ounces all-purpose flour

 - 2 cups Hungry Jack instant potato flakes

 - 2 sticks 8 ounces unsalted butter, room temperature

 - 1 cup lightly packed Angel Flake coconut flakes

 - 2/3 cup toasted and finely chopped pecans

 - Preheat oven to 375 degrees F. Line two baking sheets with parchment paper or nonstick foil